nimaytenzin/bls26_backend/docs/create-multiple-sazs-with-ea-api.md

 - `"SAZ X data missing required fields: name, areaCode, type, administrativeZoneId"`
 - `"All SAZs must belong to the same Administrative Zone"`
 - `"SAZ X with areaCode 'XXX' already exists in Administrative Zone Y"`
-- `"EA with areaCode 'XXX' already exists"`
+- `"EA with areaCode 'XXX' already exists in one or more of the specified SAZs.
+EA areaCodes must be unique within each SAZ."`
 - `"File X GeoJSON: Invalid format.
 Must be a Feature, FeatureCollection, or Geometry object."`

 #### 404 Not Found